 Radiography - Curriculum

-Course work includes clinical rotations to area healthcare facilities, Clinical Education Centers (CEC), radiographic exposure, image processing, radiographic procedures, physics, pathology, patient care and management, radiation protection, quality assurance, anatomy and physiology, and radiobiology.
+Course work includes clinical rotations to area healthcare facilities, Clinical Education Centers (CEC), radiographic exposure techniques image production, x-ray physics, radiation protection and safety, radiobiology, quality assurance and quality management, patient care and management, radiographic procedures and positioning, pathology, and anatomy and physiology.